shancock-va/docker-stacks/google-cloud-notebook/README.md

 ### Start Jupyter Notebook
-From the docker stacks direct you just checkouted run the following command
+From the docker stacks direct you just checkouted run the following command (replace `~/github/bizops-datalab` with the path to the location of your notebook files).

 `docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v ~/github/bizops-datalab:/home/jovyan/work google-cloud-notebook`